cerebral/cerebral/docs/introduction/signals.md

 ]
 ```

-Objects in sequences are treated as conditional and it is the action in front of it, _actions.getUser_ in this case, that chooses what path of execution to take.
+Objects in sequences are treated as conditional execution and it is the action in front of it, _actions.getUser_ in this case, that chooses what path of execution to take.
 Since we only want to set the user on a success, let us move them up there:

 ```js
 import * as actions from './actions'